friflo/ECS-wiki/README.md

 **friflo ECS** is an archetype based ECS - Entity Component System.
-It set its focus on high-performance, low-memory footprint and minimal heap allocations.
+The design goals of this library are performance and simplicity.

 <details>

-<summary>What is an Entity Component System?</summary>
+<summary>🛈 What is an Entity Component System?</summary>

 An Entity Component System (**ECS**) is a software architecture pattern.
 See [ECS ⋅ Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system).
 It is often used in software development for **Games**, **Simulation**, **Analytics** and **In-Memory Database** providing high performant data processing.